jingtaozhan/JPQ/README.md

 ```
 It also has an option `--gpu_search` for fast GPU search.

-Run the following code to evaluate on MSMARCO document dataset.
+Run the following command to evaluate the ranking results on MSMARCO document dataset.
 ```bash
 python ./msmarco_eval.py ./data/doc/preprocess/dev-qrel.tsv ./data/doc/m96.dev.tsv 100
 ```